 - Missed calls: a phone call deliberately ended by the caller before being answered by an agent, a declined call occurs when the agent actively refused a call.

 - Declined calls: a phone call when the agent actively refused a call, often due to being on the phone with another customer.

 To calculate your missed call rate, use the following formula:

 ACR = (Number of calls offered - Number of calls handled) / (Number of calls offered) x 100

 The percentage of missed or declined calls at a call center can indicate two things: the call center is low on staff and can’t speak to patients waiting in the queue, or the call center’s agents have a high AHT and are unable to resolve a phone call efficiently.
 If a call center has a high rate of missed or declined calls, consider looking at a better staffed, lower AHT organization.

 Measure and improve patient experiences at every touchpoint

-Understanding these critical performance metrics can help you identify the best healthcare call center to partner up with.
+Understanding these critical performance metrics can help see the importance of patient satisfaction in healthcare and identify the best call center to partner up with.
 During your discovery call, ask the right questions to a business development representative.